|Address||Piazzale Vincenzo Tecchio, Naples, Italy|

-Stadio San Paolo boasts with a rich history and has some legendary stories to tell.
+Stadio Diego Armando Maradona boasts with a rich history and has some legendary stories to tell.
 For a real fan of Azzurri, probably nothing can compare with the matchday experience when thousands of Napoli’s fans create the inimitable atmosphere of the football fest.
 A number of vendors set their stalls with merchandise of Partenopei before the matches.
 So if you arrive at the stadium a bit early, you can spend some time window shopping or buy a memorable souvenir with Napoli’s crest.

-Although football fans love stadium tours, unfortunately, there is no such thing at Stadio San Paolo.
+Although football fans love stadium tours, unfortunately, there is no such thing at Stadio Diego Armando Maradona.
 The ground itself is located in the residential area and sincerely there is not much to see inside the stadium and around it.